From left. Pam, Paul, Lorna, Pat, Claire M (in front) and Claire B.

 How we garden

-Raising plants from seed and cuttings at home.
+Raising historic flowers and shrubs from seed and cuttings at home to plant in the garden.

-Selling plants at our community events to raise funds.
+Selling heritage plants and seeds at our community events to raise funds.

 Field trips to visit historic gardens to get ideas and learn.